Sruinard/augmented_deep_learning/README.md

 # augmented_deep_learning

-A repository showing how to use jax, flax, mlops and tensorflow probability to build ML.
+A repository showing how to use jax, flax, and kubeflow to develop ML models.